rahuldas98rd-png/Restaurant-Rating/README.md

 - MLflow experiment tracking for every trained model
 - A serialized preprocessing pipeline (`preprocessor.pkl`) for consistent train/inference transforms
 - Streamlit app with real-time single prediction and CSV-based batch prediction modes

+> **Scope note:** The model predicts expected ratings for *active, reviewable restaurants* — those with existing operational signals like price tier, cuisine type, and city context.
+It is not designed for cold-start scenarios where a restaurant has zero prior reviews or presence.

+---

+## 💡 What This Enables

+Training on the Zomato dataset produces a generalizable rating predictor that goes beyond academic benchmarking.
+Here are concrete use cases the trained model supports:

+**New restaurant owners** can use single-prediction mode to benchmark their expected rating *before launch* — given their planned price tier, cuisine, and city.
+This gives actionable pre-opening intelligence: for example, the model quantifies how much adding table booking shifts the predicted rating, or whether a cuisine choice is disadvantageous in a specific market.

+**Food delivery platforms and aggregators** can apply batch prediction to populate "predicted rating" placeholders for newly listed restaurants with no review history.
+Rather than showing a blank or suppressing discovery, they can surface a model-estimated quality tier to help new restaurants compete from day one.

+**Franchise operators and investors** can run portfolio-level analysis: given a target city and cuisine category, which combination yields the highest predicted rating ceiling?
+The city-level target encodings and cuisine average ratings make this a direct query on the trained mappings.

+**Restaurant consultants** can simulate how operational changes affect predicted ratings — modelling scenarios like upgrading from mid to premium pricing, adding table booking, or expanding cuisine offerings — without waiting for actual review data to accumulate.

+**Data and product teams at food-tech companies** can extend the pipeline to their own proprietary datasets.
+The modular architecture (schema-driven validation, drift detection, serialized preprocessor) means retraining on a new regional dataset requires only swapping the MongoDB collection and re-running `run_training.py`.

 ---